-3. Use Simple House Items to Distinguish Dog Odors
+3. Use Simple House Items to Extinguish Dog Odors

 Baking soda is also a safe and easy way to keep your house smelling fresh and clean.
 Just pour a little bit on your furniture, dog bed, and anywhere else your dog may be found relaxing to maintain a more enjoyable scent.